Thanks for considering a rescued pet as an addition to your family!

 How do I arrange a meeting with the rescue pet?

 Since our animals are fostered in private homes, we ask that a brief online application be completed prior to meeting the pet.
-This is done for the safety of our volunteers and to ensure that the pet is a match for your home.
+This is done for the safety of our volunteers and to ensure that the pet is a match for your home and to allow us to offer further recommendations.

 How long does it take to receive a response to my application?

 We encourage anyone seriously interested in adopting to complete the brief online application as soon as possible.
-We give preference to the first qualified application received, so this is essentially a first-come-first-served process as it is with most rescue groups and shelters.
+Although we do not operate on a first-come-first-served basis, but rather on what is best for the pet and the adopter, we do give preference to the first qualified application received.

 How do I know if the animal I am interested in is still available?